GHOST-Aram/zero-docs/auth/auth.md

 1. **`Authenticator.configureStrategy()`**

-This method configure authentication by JWT tokens.
+This method configures authentication by JWT tokens.

 The method accepts two parameters

 * `secretOrKey`: `string` - The secret key for decrypting JWT tokens.
-* `authDbConnection`: `mongoose.Connection` - An actvie `Mongoose.Connection` object for accessing the database.
+* `authDbConnection`: `mongoose.Connection` - An active `Mongoose.Connection` object for accessing the database.

 Returns `void`.